-Chronic weariness, anxiety, depression and even anger are all signs that point toward job burnout.
+Chronic weariness, depression, alcohol and substance abuse and even anger and irritability result from job burnout.
 That’s a specific type of physical, emotional and mental fatigue that experts at the Mayo Clinic in Rochester, Minnesota, caution can adversely impact your health.

 Executive coach Monique Valcour writes in Harvard Business Review that workplace conditions contributing to burnout include:

 - Insufficient social support

 Bottom line: Burnout can put your health at risk and, due to erratic eating and too little exercise, can create issues like weight gain and high blood pressure and cholesterol levels, says the American Psychological Association.

 Wonder if you’re burned out from work?
 If you answer “yes” to even one of these questions (devised by Mayo Clinic researchers), consider talking with a physician or seeking other support: